How contact patterns destabilize and modulate epidemic outbreaks: Discussion

-In the main manuscript we focus on deterministic disease progression with fixed periods ($T_\lat$, $T_\ift$), but we also consider non-deterministic disease progression with gamma-distributed periods~\cite{bailey_stochastic_1964, anderson_spread_1980, lloyd_destabilization_2001} in the Supplementary Material (Fig.~\ref{fig:sm_dispersion}).
-We find our main conclusion verified for non-deterministic disease progression: the probability of zero-spreading events is reliably higher for human contact pattern compared to randomized; however, the modulation of $\overline{n}_\ift$ with $T_\lat$ is smeared out with increasing variability in the period durations.
+In the main manuscript we focus on deterministic disease progression with fixed periods ($T_\lat$, $T_\ift$), but we also considered non-deterministic disease progression with gamma-distributed periods~\cite{bailey_stochastic_1964, anderson_spread_1980, lloyd_destabilization_2001}; the results are summarized in the Supplementary Material (Fig.~S1).
+We find our main conclusion verified for non-deterministic disease progression: the probability of zero-spreading events is reliably higher for human contact patterns compared to randomized; however, the modulation of $\overline{n}_\ift$ with $T_\lat$ is smeared out with increasing variability in the period durations.
 Thus, in the unrealistic (but commonly adopted) limit of exponentially distributed periods, human contact patterns still reduce the robustness of outbreaks but no longer modulate the pace of epidemic spread.

 To reproduce the relevant temporal features of human contact patterns, we introduced non-Markovian contact dynamics in the form of Weibull-distributed inter-encounter intervals (clustering) or inhomogeneous encounter rates (cyclostationarity).
 Previous studies of non-Markovian disease spread~\cite{van_mieghem_non-markovian_2013} found that clustering drastically affects the epidemic threshold for $T_\lat=0$, which is caused by the high frequency of small inter-encounter intervals~\cite{masuda_small_2020} that, in our context, manifests as a near-zero peak in the conditional encounter rate (Fig.~\ref{fig3}).
 Although it was shown that some non-Markovian models can be mapped onto effective Markov models~\cite{starnini_equivalence_2017,feng_equivalence_2019}, our results suggest that the non-Markovian and cyclostationary features of human contact patterns make a similar general mapping elusive.
 This highlights the necessity for generative models that are non-Markovian, yet well understood and simple enough to find broad use in epidemic modeling and beyond.